Atlantic Health System: History

-Atlantic Health System was founded in 1996 through the merger of Morristown Memorial Hospital, Overlook Hospital, Mountainside Hospital, and soon after, the General Hospital Center at Passaic.
-Over the next quarter century, Atlantic Health System grew to include Morristown Medical Center, Overlook Medical Center and Goryeb Children’s Hospital.
-It added Newton Medical Center in 2011, Chilton Medical Center in 2014 and Hackettstown Medical Center in 2016, along with the new Atlantic Rehabilitation Institute (2019), new partnership with CentraState Health System (2021), and longstanding alliance with Hunterdon Healthcare (2014).
+Atlantic Health was founded in 1996 through the merger of Morristown Memorial Hospital, Overlook Hospital, Mountainside Hospital, and soon after, the General Hospital Center at Passaic.
+Over the next quarter-century, Atlantic Health System grew to include Morristown Medical Center, Overlook Medical Center and Goryeb Children’s Hospital.
+It added Newton Medical Center in 2011, Chilton Medical Center in 2014 and Hackettstown Medical Center in 2016, along with the new Atlantic Rehabilitation Institute (2019), a new partnership with CentraState Health System (2021), and a longstanding alliance with Hunterdon Healthcare (2014).

-On October 22, 2020, officials from Atlantic Health System announced that they were acquiring a 51% stake in Freehold based CentraState Healthcare System.
+On October 22, 2020, officials from Atlantic Health announced that they were acquiring a 51% stake in Freehold based CentraState Healthcare System.
 As a part of the deal, CentraState will continue to govern themselves while Atlantic Health System has committed to invest $135 million into the hospital.

 Atlantic Health and Saint Peter’s University Hospital in New Brunswick signed a letter of intent in January 2024 to establish a strategic partnership.
+On October 6, 2025, Atlantic Health and Saint Peter’s Healthcare System announced they agreed not to pursue the partnership.